oscarFPG/TFG_Poker/README.md

 ### 3. JavaFX 21

 JavaFX is managed through **Maven**, so no manual JavaFX SDK installation is required.

-Maven will automatically download the required JavaFX dependencies when the project is built.
+Maven will automatically download the required JavaFX dependencies when the project is built or the client is run.

 # VS Code Configuration